HUNTSVILLE SPEEDWAY PURE STOCK RULES 2020

 - Only one OEM stock replacement master cylinder allowed.

-- No brake adjuster or block off valve of any kind.
+- No hydraulic brake pressure adjuster or block off valve of any kind.

 - No rear disc brakes permitted.
 Drum brakes on rear only.

 - Brakes must work on all four wheels.